eugsokolov/ece464-databases/assignments/problem-set-1.md

 # Problem Set 1 Description

 ### Part 1
 Download the dataset and schema of sailors and boats from our in class discussion.
 Write SQL queries to answer the following questions.
-Include your query (and its output from your terminal) in your submissions.
+Include your query (and its output from your terminal in a presentable fashion) in your submissions.

 1. Select, for each boat, the sailor who made the highest number of reservations for that boat.
 2. List, for every boat, the number of times it has been reserved, excluding those boats that have never been reserved (list the id and the name).